16 April 2025

 At Linköping University, the total number of applicants to programs and courses decreased by two percent.
 The decrease is due to fewer applicants to courses, but for programs, an increase of three percent is noted.

 “It is positive that we are strengthening our position by a few percent when it comes to program education.
 It is primarily our so-called 'flagships' that continue to do well.
-The number of first-choice applicants to the business administration program increased by 14 percent and to the industrial engineering and management program by seven percent,” says Karin Axelsson, Vice-Chancellor at Linköping University responsible for education.
+The number of first-choice applicants to the business administration program increased by 14 percent and to the industrial engineering and management program by seven percent,” says Karin Axelsson, Deputy Vice-Chancellor at Linköping University responsible for education.

 “The increased interest in higher education can largely be explained by the current labor market situation.
 In times of uncertainty, education becomes a natural choice for many.
 At the same time, we have large youth cohorts now reaching the age to apply for higher education, which further contributes to the increased application pressure,” comments Robin Johansson, Unit Manager at UHR, on the national figures.